We’ve carefully crafted our roles so we consistently meet the unique needs of every client

 Everyone on our team has important responsibilities designed to help our clients optimize their wealth and realize their goals.

 “I found out long ago that ‘true wealth’ can be found by celebrating what we already have, honoring our commitments, and helping those who need it most.”

 I founded the company in 1993 and currently serve as President.
-As our firm’s lead advisor, I oversee investment recommendations and firm vision.
+As our firm’s lead advisor, I oversee investment recommendations and manage client relationships.
 I spend a lot of time studying the industry and analyzing trends.
 In addition, I am always looking to lead in making our client experience unique, and the best it can be.

 After I graduated from college, I had the unique opportunity to start the company as an independent advisor and have been doing it ever since.
 Over the years, we have added different staff to help serve our clients and allowed me the opportunity to follow my passions.

 Working at a small sundry and drug store near my home.
 The owners were the parents of my good friend and we had an awesome time.
 I learned time management, discipline, the value of hard work and serving others, and that you need to rotate the candy to keep it fresh.

 Hands down, it’s Italian Christmas dinner with my extended family.
 The seemingly endless food is amazing, and it is the one time a year when I get to spend time with almost everyone.
 I’m kind of a one-trick pony, but I can make some mean spaghetti sauce.